Conocybe apala: Description

+The gills are close and tan before darkening to brown.
+They are adnexed or free and produce a rusty-brown spore print.
+The spores are elliptical and brown to reddish-brown.

+Very easily missed due to their very small size, the fruit bodies are otherwise quite easy to identify.
+The flesh has no discernible taste or smell and is extremely fragile to the touch.

 Similar species

-Similar species include Conocybe filaris and Conocybe tenera.
+Similar species include Conocybe tenera, Conocybe deliquescens, Bolbitius lacteus (which has a flatter, slippery cap), Candolleomyces candolleanus (which is sturdier), and Conocybe rugosa (which has a ring on the stem).

-Habitat
+Habitat and distribution

 Conocybe apala is a saprobe found in areas with rich soil and short grass such as pastures, playing fields, lawns, meadows as well as rotting manured straw, fruiting single or sparingly few ephemeral bodies.
 It is commonly found fruiting during humid, rainy weather with generally overcast skies.
 It will appear on sunny mornings while there is dew but will not persist once it evaporates.
 In most cases, by midday the delicate fruiting bodies shrivel, dry and bend from sight.
-C.apala's fruiting season begins in spring and ends in autumn.
+The fruiting season begins in spring and ends in autumn.
 It is distributed across Europe and North America.

 Edibility

-While it has not caused deaths, it is toxic, containing phallotoxins.
-It is also too small to be of interest.

-However, this mushroom is healthy and can be edible, by choice, though it is not highly recommended to consume it.
+Edibility is unknown, with one study finding phalloidin in the caps.